allenea/PyDatPicture/README.md

 ## 3.1 PyDatPicture Code

-- **main.py** This is the program that you run after you have made the necessary changes in USER_DEFINED_VARIABLES.py.
-The other files should not need to be touched (outside of USER_DEFINED_VARIABLES).
-- **USER_DEFINED_VARIABLES.py** Contains the 10 variables that may need to be changed according to your computer and how you want to search and get the data.
-Contains instructions and examples.

 - **pyDatPicture/src**
+    - **core.py** Is the core of the PyDatPicture algorithm.
+It helps facilitate everything.

+    - **detectOutlier.py** Is a statistical analysis feature that identifies potential outliers and requests feedback from the user as to whether or not to include the data in the final output.

+    - **get_image_data.py** Runs the exiftools command to extract the metadata and save it to a csv file which can then be processed by PyDatPicture.

+    - **get_lat_lon.py** Parses the text string for latitude and longitude to calculate the decimal degree value from DMS then applies references for N/S and E/W.

+    - **main.py** is the main program that is actually executed.
+This file contains the user variables which the user can change if they do not want to use the default values.

+    - **map_it.py**  Is the default mapping routine that is packaged with PyDatPicture

+    - **pDP_Setup.py**  Checks to see if you have all the necessary software installed.
+If not it will hopefully help to install whatever isn’t there or point you towards what needs installed.

+    - **print_run_info.py** Prints all the information about user variables and the run to the console/command line so you are able to traceback any potential issues.

+    - **pyDatPicture.py** Is the main processing algorithm that turns the text strings into numerical data that can then be analyzed and mapped.

+    - **reformat_time.py** Reformats the date and time string into a more readable format.

+    - **reverse_geocode.py** Takes geographic coordinates and reverse geocodes to obtain an physical address for that location.

+    - **user_variables.py** is a class that contains all the user defined variables that can then be changed before being passed to the core program as a dictionary.

     - **wget.py** is a unlicensed program that supports in the downloading of the EXIFTOOL software in the event you haven't downloaded/installed it.
 This does not actually install the program.
 Instead it puts it on your desktop.

-	- **pDP_Setup.py** will check to make sure you have the necessary software installed.
-If you are using Anaconda and are missing software, then pDP_Setup will assist in the installation process.
-Otherwise, you'll need to follow the instructions in the documentation.

-	- **print_run_info.py** will print the results of the USER_DEFINED_VARIABLES and some systems information.

-	- **get_image_data.py** will retrieve the data from your media located under the path that is set.
-Default location is the pictures folder for your computer user account.
-The output file by default is ImageMetadata_raw.csv but this can be changed in this file.
-The default option is "-r" or recursive to search the entire folder and it's subfolders.
-To not search the subfolders set recursive=False in the function call in pyDatPicture.py.
-Add additional variables at your own risk following Phil Harvey's documentation.
-The -common option could be added after -ee, and uncommenting the commented variables in pyDatPicture.py.

-	- **pyDatPicture.py** uses the extracted geolocation data from photos and cleans the data, returning a second csv with Time, Longitude, and Latitude for all photos that have geographic information.

-	- **get_lat_lon.py** will parse the latitude and longitude strings which are in DMS format and return a float (in decimal degrees) adjusted by reference value.

-	- **reformat_time.py** will reformat the date and time string to become YYYY-mm-dd HH:MM:SS

-	- **reverse_geocode.py** will work in a limited capacity up to 100 photos/data points.
-This takes latitude and longitude and gives you an address for that location.
-Saves in an output file.
-This may or may not crash the program depending on the API - Nominatim.
-I recommend not using it unless absolutely necessary, if you do use it try to limit it to a handful of pictures.

-	- **map_it.py** is starter code for mapping your data in python.
-See the Cartopy online documentation.
+    - **__init__.py** is required to make Python treat directories containing the file as packages

+- **pyDatPicture/Documentation**
+	- **WGET_README.md** is the README file for the wget program that was used.

-- **pyDatPicture/Sample_Figures**
+	- **pyDatPicture/Documentation/Sample_Figures**
 		- **testplot_pictures.JPG** is the sample cartopy world view figure

 		- **Europe_Sample.JPG** is the European view ArcGIS Pro created figure

 		- **sample1.JPG** is a quick 6-pannel city view ArcGIS Pro created figure

 		- **sample2.JPG** is a quick 6-pannel city view ArcGIS Pro created figure

 		- **sample3.JPG** is a quick 6-pannel city view ArcGIS Pro created figure

+		- **Africa.jpeg** is a continent view, sample template, of cartopys mapping capabilities.

+		- **Asia.jpeg** is a continent view, sample template, of cartopys mapping capabilities.

+		- **Australia.jpeg** is a continent view, sample template, of cartopys mapping capabilities.

+		- **Europe.jpeg** is a continent view, sample template, of cartopys mapping capabilities.

+		- **SouthAmerica.jpeg** is a continent view, sample template, of cartopys mapping capabilities.

+		- **USA.jpeg** is a USA view, sample template, of cartopys mapping capabilities.

+		- **World.jpeg** is a world view, sample template, of cartopys mapping capabilities.

+- **conda_build**
+	- **meta.yaml** is NOT working, but a script to eventually build as an conda package.

+- **Output**
+	- **Output/Data/**  Comes empty, but will hold the output data by default
+	- **Output/Figures/**  Comes empty, but will hold the output figures by default

-- **pyDatPicture/Documentation**
+- **tests/**
-	- **meta.yaml** I started trying to figure out how to host this code on Anaconda to do a conda install pyDatPicture (not working yet).

-	- **WGET_README.md** is the README file for the wget program that was used.
+	- **test_all.py** Contains tests to make sure that the program is working as it should

-	- **PyDatPicture.ipynb** is the original documentation for the code
+- **README.md** Contains documentation and instructions for PyDatPicture

+- **my_pyDatPicture_mapping.py** User modifiable custom-mapping routine

+- **LICENSE** GNU GPLv3 License